Bernard Buffet

 Bernard Buffet continued to enjoy considerable success in France and internationally, attracting an ever-growing audience.

 Annabel often posed for her husband.
-She sometimes took on feminine roles...
+Sometimes, she took on feminine roles...

 ... and at others times, masculine ones.